A Place for Mom

 More info

 The national median cost of 24/7 home care in 2024 is $30 per hour, according to A Place for Mom’s proprietary data.
 This equals about $720 per day, or $5,040 per week.
-Home care provides provides seniors with nonmedical support through help with daily tasks and continuous supervision.
+Home care provides seniors with nonmedical support through help with daily tasks and continuous supervision.
 However, a senior’s location and specific care needs will ultimately affect the overall cost of care.
 This guide offers an in-depth look at the cost of 24/7 home care, along with the services and benefits seniors can expect.

 Can you afford home care?